The idea for this story happened to me unexpectedly while on a train to my favourite lake.

 All factory farms were closed at the beginning of our clean-up, since large scale animal farming had been the sources of pandemics and were one of the main contributors to the contamination of our waters, to say nothing about deforestation.

-Who would live where became a huge question because having worked in every region of the planet, many of us no longer felt a bond to a specific spot or nation of the planet.
+Who would live where, became a huge question because having worked in every region of the planet, many of us no longer felt a bond to a specific spot or nation of the planet.
 The planet as a whole had become dear to our hearts.
 In the end, we agreed that anyone should live in a place they liked best.
 And luckily we are all different enough to have different preferences.
 Besides, our restored planet has an abundance of marvellous places.
 Often groups of people who met during the restoration joined together to make their new homes.
-It was not easy to come to this agreement and don’t get me started on the tiresome question of property.
-And indeed, it was the question of who should own what and how, which brought the option of waging war on our radars.
-After all, war had served as a way of distributing land before.

-I can tell you that the universe alliance became very tense when some of us discussed whether war was suitable to solve the question of property.
 But soon we all smiled.
 It was too late for us.
 Accidentally we had removed all major seeds of war.
 No way would we raise arms against the people we had worked with for over a decade to restore our planet.
-And quite frankly that makes us very proud, and eventually we found a solution for property, we can all live with.
+And quite frankly that makes us very proud.

 A lot more has changed in our lives, on our planet, but I will only mention a few more things.

-One of the new features we enjoy are the VR domes.
+One of the new features we have established are the VR domes.
 Imagine you live in a place that is surrounded by stunningly biodiverse nature, you breathe clean air, you plant on decontaminated soil, you drink rich water, you travel on bicycles, you do what your talents are best suited for, you enjoy the company of your fellow humans.
 In short, everything is perfect.

 But sometimes you miss the stink of the old cities’ crowds, or the race in your favourite car along the coastal highway, or the crammed underground trains of the old days, the slaughterhouses, the gigafactories, drug heists, mega prisons, scorching temperatures in cities and a lot more – that’s where the VR domes come in.
 You can use them for a ride in your favourite car along your favourite route, or you return to the old sounds, feels and smells of your native city.
 And strangely, many of us love the taste of the old – but after some hours of now otherworldly fun, I haven’t heard of anyone, yet, who wasn’t glad to step back into our present world.